George-Hudson/chinook/readme.markdown

     - `:campfire_account_name`: the subdomain of your Campfire account (**this-part**.campfirenow.com).
     - `:project_name`: the name of your project as it will show up in the notifications. *Optional; if not supplied, the value of `:application` will be used.*

+### HipChat notification

+Notifies [HipChat](https://hipchat.com) when a deploy starts and/or stops.
+Uses the value of `git config user.name` for identifying the deploying user.

+* Tasks:
+    - `chinook:hipchat_start`
+    - `chinook:hipchat_fail`
+    - `chinook:hipchat_end`
+* Hooks:
+    - `before 'deploy', 'chinook:hipchat_start'`
+    - `after 'deploy:rollback', 'chinook:hipchat_rollback'`
+    - `after 'deploy', 'chinook:hipchat_end'`
+* Settings:
+    - `:hipchat_room`: the room where notifications will be posted.
+    - `:hipchat_token`: the API token of the user that this task will post as.
+    - `:hipchat_username`: the username that will display as the poster of this notification; default is "Deployment."
+    - `:project_name`: the name of your project as it will show up in the notifications. *Optional; if not supplied, the value of `:application` will be used.*

 ### Passenger restart

 Restarts [Passenger](https://phusionpassenger.com) after deploy by touching the file at `tmp/restart.txt` on the receiving server.